nanoparticle/Ad-Hoc-Serial-Interface/README.md

 If manual synchronization of one or all SerialFile objects is required, use the SerialProcessor class.

 If connection status must be determined, use the Sys class.

+We do what we must because we can.